Sizing Guide and FAQ

-What do your model Numbers represent?
+What do the model numbers represent?

 Our Model Numbers represent the exit hole Diameter, for example: